Registration and Records

 - Register—You will be able to register for classes using My.Butler.edu when your registration appointment opens.
 For more information on using MyButler to complete registration, please visit MyButler Student Help.
 To register from the Shopping cart, select each course you want and click "Enroll".
 Or skip the Shopping Cart by using the "Add a class" option from your Student Center.

 Registration appointments are set according to the number of credit hours you have completed, and begin after advising for the semester is complete.
 We recognize that this may be a new process for you; help will be available to you.
 Check the Student Help instructions available from the My.Butler home page.
 For questions about your classes, call Registration and Records at 940-9203 during business hours.
-For technical problems such as passwords and browser requirements, call the Help Desk at 940-4357; hours of the help desk will be posted on My.Butler.edu.
+For technical problems such as passwords and browser requirements, contact the IT Help Desk at 317-940-4357.

 For most degree programs, a student can complete requirements on schedule by carrying an average of 16 hours a semester.
 This, however, is an average, and students are usually encouraged to adjust their academic loads according to their individual aptitudes, academic situations and extra-curricular commitments.